yajirobee/logs/memo/jvm/2024-04-19-gradle_cheatsheet.md

 ```

 # Dependencies
+## Platforms
+[Platforms](https://docs.gradle.org/current/userguide/platforms.html) are used to ensure that all dependencies in a project align with a consistent set of versions.

+BOMs can be imported by platforms.

 ## Debug
 > Gradle provides the built-in dependencyInsight task to render a dependency insight report from the command line.
 Dependency insights provide information about a single dependency within a single configuration.
 Given a dependency, you can identify the selection reason and origin.